Trey Johnson

-Clinton "Trey" Johnson III (born August 30, 1984) is an American-Qatari basketball coach and former professional player who is the associate head coach for the Jackson State Tigers.
+Clinton "Trey" Johnson III (born August 30, 1984) is an American-Qatari basketball coach and former professional player who is the head coach for the Jackson State Tigers.
 He played college basketball with the Alcorn State Braves and the Jackson State Tigers in the Southwestern Athletic Conference (SWAC).
 During his senior year, he won the SWAC Player of the Year award.
 He has spent much of his professional career with the Bakersfield Jam in the NBA Development League (NBA D-League), a minor league basketball organization owned and run by the National Basketball Association (NBA).
 During his time in the D-League, he received a call-up to the NBA and has played for the Cleveland Cavaliers, the Toronto Raptors and the Los Angeles Lakers.
 He has also spent several short stints overseas in Serbia, France, and Italy.
 He has represented Qatar in international competition.

 Early life

 Trey Johnson was born and grew up in Jackson, Mississippi.
 His father, Clinton Jr., and his older brother, Will, played college baseball for Jackson State University.
 He followed his father's footsteps and started playing baseball since he was young.
 He then started to play basketball during his teenage years.
 However, he only played basketball intermittently through middle school and high school.
 He attended Murrah High School and played both basketball and baseball there.
 He starred as a pitcher during high school and after graduating, he was selected in the 30th round of the 2002 Major League Baseball draft by the Kansas City Royals.
 However, he opted to attend college and play collegiate sports before turning pro.